 Abstract

-In this paper, we explore the emotional behavior of a robot and its effect in human-robot interaction with the EMI robot platform.
-We introduce a new platform the “Expressive, Mobile and Interactive robot”, also known as EMI, equipped with a rear projected face presenting its animated facial expression.
-We conduct an experiment with the EMI robot in a public event.
-At the experiment people were given the option to interact with the robot.
-Following the operation of the robot we asked participants a series of questions to better understand how the emotional behavior effects on user.
-From the responses of the survey, observations from video recording of the experiment and informal interviews we deduced some key design decisions in EMI that help entice users and increase user’s tolerance towards the robot.
-These design choices can help the future development of robots operating in human inhabited spaces that need to collaborate with humans.
+In this paper, we explore the emotional behavior of a robot and its effect on human-robot interaction.
+We introduce the EMI platform, an “Expressive, Mobile and Interactive robot”, equipped with a rear-projected expressive face and the ability for voice-interaction.
+We conduct an experiment with the EMI robot during a public event, in which attendees were given the option to interact with the robot.
+Following the operation of the robot we asked participants a series of questions to study the effect of the robot’s expressions.
+From the survey responses, video observations and informal interviews we deduced key design decisions in EMI that help entice users and increase user appreciation towards the robot.
+These design choices can help the future development of robots operating in human inhabited spaces.